June Salter: Stage work

-After years of amateur productions, such as St George United Artists' Rookery Nook at St James' Hall in 1953, she was invited to take part in Bill Orr's Hit and Run (the first Phillip Street Revue), then Hat Trick with Charles Tingwell, Gordon Chater, Bettina Welch, John Ewart, Lyle O'Hara and Ray Barrett.
+After years of amateur productions, such as St George United Artists' Rookery Nook at St James' Hall in 1953, Salter was invited to take part in Bill Orr's Hit and Run (the first Phillip Street Revue), then Hat Trick with Charles Tingwell, Gordon Chater, Bettina Welch, John Ewart, Lyle O'Hara and Ray Barrett.
 This was followed by a prominent role in Hot from Hollywood starring Mel Tormé and Irene Ryan, then Laugh Around the Clock with Billy Russell and Gordon Chater at Tivoli Theatres in Sydney and Melbourne.
 Her next "Phillip Street Revue" was the long-running Cross Section co-starring first with Ruth Cracknell then John Meillon.
 It was during this time that in May 1958 John proposed; they were married two months later.
 They had only been married a few months when John was offered a series of film roles in London.
 Apart from a few quick trips home they were to remain there together until 1963.
 But while John was much in demand, there was no call for her talents in London, so when offered a work in the developing television industry she jumped at the chance.
 She did little stage work until Rattle of a Simple Man for Bill Orr at the Phillip Theatre, co-starring with John who had just returned from London.
 She starred in There Will Be a Interval of 15 Minutes, again for Bill Orr.

 Comedy stints at Frank Strain's "Bull 'n' Bush" theatre-restaurant followed.

 Her next major roles were in Crown Matrimonial for Peter Williams as Queen Mary; first at the York Theatre in the Seymour Centre then at the Mayfair Theatre.
 This was followed by Night Mother with Jill Perryman for Edgar Metcalfe at the Perth Playhouse then nationally.

 A string of comedies for Peter Williams followed: Blithe Spirit as "Madame Arcati" for Peter Williams, followed by Relatively Speaking as "Sheila", Bedroom Farce as "Delia", then Mother's Day as "Sophie Greengrass" at the Ensemble Theatre for Edgar Metcalfe and Lettice and Lovage with Ruth Cracknell for Richard Cottrell and the Sydney Theatre Company, opening in 1989 at the Sydney Opera House.

 Then came three plays followed at the Marian Street theatre: Love Letters, Rebecca as "Mrs Danvers" and On Golden Pond as "Ethel Thayer".
 She played Lettice and Lovage again, this time with Judi Farr and directed by Peter Willams.

 A one-woman show Legends at the Tilbury Hotel in Woolloomooloo in 1993 received rapturous critique in the Sydney Morning Herald then toured New South Wales.

 That was followed by a First Night of the Proms at the Sydney Opera House to celebrate its twentieth anniversary.